 What is treprostinil injection (Remodulin)?

-Treprostinil dilates (or widens) the arteries and decreases the amount of blood clotting platelets in your body.
+Treprostinil dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
 These effects lower blood pressure in the pulmonary artery that leads from the heart to the lungs.

 Treprostinil is used to treat pulmonary arterial hypertension (PAH).
-It improves your ability to exercise and prevents your condition from getting worse.
+This medicine improves your ability to exercise and can help prevent your condition from getting worse.

-Treprostinil may also be used for other purposes not listed in this medication guide.
+Treprostinil may also be used for purposes not listed in this medication guide.